Dangers of button cell batteries and small toys

 Some children, particularly those under three, are more vulnerable to choking and are less able to cope with some toys than older children.

-If you think there are risks associated with the toy, then it is best to avoid buying it.
+If you think a toy is risky, avoid buying it.